VegaDeftwing/OpGuidesHugoSrc/content/Phil/idealabs.md

 # Idea Labs

 This page is heavily inspired by [Idea Labs and Echo Chambers](https://waitbutwhy.com/2019/10/idea-labs-echo-chambers.html), which is Part 8 of [The Story Of Us](https://waitbutwhy.com/2019/08/story-of-us.html).
-It's a long read, but worth the time.
+It's a long read, but worth the time- you could read just the one part; however, I think it will be harder to understand without the previous 7 parts as context.
 Rather than try to repeat here what is put so well there, I'm going to recommend you read at least that section and come back here.

 Read it?
 Cool.